Boy meets girl but falls in love with her bank account in Ira Levin’s first novel, a Kiss Before Dying.

-Like Levin’s The Stepford Wives, A Kiss before Dying (1953) is about women in peril.
+Like Levin’s The Stepford Wives and Rosemary’s Baby, A Kiss before Dying (1953) is about women in peril.
 Here it’s rich-but-loveless Dorothy Kingship, then later her sisters Ellen and Marion.

 The Kingship sisters are a new breed of women growing up in 1950s America with all the trappings of independence, yet still tied to family and social expectations.

-Most obviously, sex and pregnancy outside marriage is a big no-no. There are also broader expectations of good girls versus good-time girls.
+Most obviously, sex and pregnancy outside marriage is a big no-no. There are also broader expectations about good girls versus good-time girls.

 The book’s broader message asks (or implies?) that women who break boundaries can expect dire consequences – from pregnancy to murder.

-And, as the Stepford wives and Rosemary Woodhouse learn, there’s no easy resolution or agency for women in a man’s world.
+And, as the Stepford wives and Rosemary Woodhouse (Rosemary’s Baby) learn, there’s no easy resolution or agency for women in a man’s world.